-To give your car the best chance of passing an MOT first time, it is worth investing in a pre-MOT check
+To give your car the best chance of passing its MOT first time, there are a few quick pre-MOT checks you can easily do yourself.

 Don't know your vehicle registration?